What is Treetop Quest?

 Are there any qualified guides positioned across the course?

 Yes.
 Guides are stationed on the ground and are present to ensure participants’ safety.
 If needed, they will go up onto the courses to provide assistance with obstacles or help should a participant wish to stop halfway through the course.

 Can I do the course if I’m pregnant?

-For safety reasons, it is not recommended for mothers-to-be to do the course.
+For safety reasons, it is not recommended for pregnant women to participate in the activity.